Browne Park: National Rugby League

 However, the game at Browne Park was suddenly and unexpectedly cancelled just hours before kick-off on 31 July 2021 after a COVID-19 outbreak in Brisbane originating from a cluster detected at Indooroopilly State High School forced a snap lockdown in South East Queensland.
 The South Sydney Rabbitohs had already landed at Rockhampton Airport when the decision was made to cancel the game.
 The team were instructed to fly back to Brisbane without disembarking the aircraft while the St George Illawarra Dragons had not yet departed Brisbane.
 Organisers advised all ticketholders would be refunded and they were hopeful the city could secure another NRL game in the future.

 The Rockhampton NRL game had generated considerable hype around Central Queensland with local newspaper CQ Today even publishing a special "NRL Souvenir Edition" with an eight page wraparound featuring numerous stories relating to the historic game at Browne Park.
 The Rockhampton game was also promoted as a "homecoming" for both Dragons coach Anthony Griffin and captain Ben Hunt who were both born in the city.

 On 13 August 2021 it was announced Browne Park would host two NRL games to make up for the disappointment over the cancellation of the Round 20 game.
 The venue selected to host both the Round 23 match between the Wests Tigers and the Cronulla-Sutherland Sharks, and the Round 24 fixture between the St George Illawarra Dragons and the North Queensland Cowboys.

 Tickets were capped at 5,000.
 The first game on 21 August 2021 where the Sharks beat the Tigers 50-20 attracted a crowd of 2,863 people while the presence of a Queensland-based team the following week boosted the attendance with 4,487 people watching the Cowboys defeat the Dragons 38-26 on 28 August 2021.

 Browne Park hosted an Elimination Final Match as part of the 2021 NRL Finals Series on 12 September 2021.
-The match was be between the Parramatta Eels and the Newcastle Knights.
+The match was between the Parramatta Eels and the Newcastle Knights.
 The Eels won 28-20.

 The NRL games at Browne Park in 2021 came six years after an initial proposal for Rockhampton to host an NRL match.
 Following the impact of Cyclone Marcia on the city and region in 2015, a proposal for an NRL game to be held at Browne Park was put forward by Central Queensland NRL bid chairman Geoff Murphy and mayor Margaret Strelow.
 It culminated in Queensland premier Annastacia Palaszczuk and state MP Bill Byrne announcing that the Queensland Government had agreed to in-principle support for the event, allocated $250,000 for the city to host the game in August 2015, speculated to have been the Round 24 clash between the Gold Coast Titans and the Canberra Raiders.

 However, NRL chief executive Dave Smith announced the following month that due to budget constraints, there would be no NRL game in Rockhampton in 2015.
 Strelow described the decision as "a bitter blow".